wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

     /// The template how the operation should look like in the list of operations let list: ListTemplate?

-    /// The template for how the operation data should look like let detail: DetailTemplate?
+    /// How the operation detail should look like when viewed individually. let detail: DetailTemplate?
 }
 ```